jtsage/jtsage-datebox/docs/doc/index.md

 ---

 # Description
-DateBox is a jQueryMobile plugin that aims to make user interaction with dates and times simple and intuitive.
+DateBox is a jQueryMobile / Bootstrap / jQueryUI plugin that aims to make user interaction with dates and times simple and intuitive.
 It is a colloborative work, with a full range of features allowing easy implementation, and painless extensibility.